 Disney CEO Bob Chapek has said that some projects have been cut or postponed for the time being, and so Disney has to figure out where to fit in this ride.

-Our guess is since Disney has already cut $900 million in the construction budget for 2020, we don’t expect to see anything happen to Splash Mountain until 2021.
-It might even be wise to wait until the TRON Lightcycle Run roller coaster is finished seeing as the Magic Kingdom already has a shortage of E-Ticket attractions and shutting down Splash Mountain with nothing else to take its place would be tough to do.
+It would be wise to wait until the TRON Lightcycle Run roller coaster is finished seeing as the Magic Kingdom already has a shortage of E-Ticket attractions and shutting down Splash Mountain with nothing else to take its place would be tough to do.

 While we recognize the reason behind Disney’s decision to replace Splash Mountain with a Princess and the Frog ride, still, it will be extremely sad to say goodbye to one of our favorite all-time Disney attractions ever built.